sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 She must have missed the Google calendar invite.

-I grew up with two very ambitious parents and Pawnee.
-She was Burmese.
+I grew up with two very ambitious parents and Juni.
+Her name was Sanmin.
 Her husband's name was Baba.

 I have a Slavic name.
 None of the words pointed where they were meant to.
 None of those jobs were for me.